Castro Laboreiro Dog: History

 Modern genetic studies have shown that the modern breed is unique from other similar breeds in Portugal.

 It is said to be "ferocious against wolves."

 With the eradication of wolves and other large predators the Castro Laboreiro Dog lost its original use.
 Changes in agricultural methods over the last hundred years led to many of these dogs being abandoned, turning feral and becoming a problem for those that raise cattle and horses.

 Today, the breed has mostly been removed from its native range and purpose, and is kept as a companion and guard dog.
 It was first exhibited at a dog show in 1914, and the first written breed standard was by veterinarian Manuel Marques in 1935, when the breed was recognised by the Clube Portugues de Canicultura, the official Fédération Cynologique Internationale (FCI) kennel club for Portugal founded in 1897.
 The Castro Laboreiro Dog is recognised by the FCI in Group 2, Section 2.2: Mastiffs, Mountain Type, Portugal (breed number 150).
 It is also recognised, under its Portuguese name, by the United Kennel Club in the United States, in their Guardian dog group.
 It may also be listed under the name cão de Castro Laboreiro, similar-sounding names, or different English versions of the name (such as Portuguese cattle dog or Portuguese watchdog) by large commercial breeders, minor kennel clubs that require little to no breed verification for registration, and Internet-based dog registry businesses, where it is promoted as a rare breed for those seeking a fashionably novel or unique pet.
 Nevertheless, the number of specimens of this breed does not exceed 500 in the whole world.
 In Portugal, there are a half-dozen breeders, plus a couple more elsewhere in Europe (in United Kingdom and Germany), and one in the US.

 Appearance

 The standardised appearance for which the Castro Laboreiro Dog has been bred is somewhat wolf-like in outline.
 It is a large dog, but not oversize.
 Height should not be above 60 cm (24 in) at the withers and weight should not be more than 40 kg (88 lbs); females somewhat smaller.
-Coat colours are ofte described in wolf terms: "dark wolf colour", "light wolf colour".
+Coat colours are often described in wolf terms: "dark wolf colour", "light wolf colour".
 Most breeders prefer what is considered the most authentic, called "mountain colour" (cor do monte), also described as similar to the coat of a wolf, but a mixed light and dark grey interspersed with individual hairs (not spots) that are brown (called "pine-seed") or dark red (called "mahogany"), forming overall a brindle pattern.